BarathAdhithya/GitBasics/README.md

 good to be back and testing the functionalities.

-test the commit changes to slave branch
+test the commit changes to slave branch (extra edit with curley braces)

+changes made in slave branch doesnot reflect back in master branch